citp/privacy-policy-historical/w/wu/wuf/wufoo.com.mx.md

     * You have consented or;

-    * SurveyMonkey’s has legitimate interests of:
+    * SurveyMonkey’s legitimate interests of:

       * improving service experience; and

       * developing new products and service features.

-In each of the instances where we describe how we use your data in this privacy policy, we have identified which of these grounds for processing we are relying upon.
+In each of the instances where we describe how we use your data in this Privacy Policy, we have identified which of these grounds for processing we are relying upon.

 When you have consented we collect and use the following information about you: